ejolly/svelteturk/README.md

 }
 ```

-Svelte-turk will look for these credentials in the order described above, i.e. will prefer environment variables if it sees them and only fall back to `.awscredentials.json` if they don't.
+Svelte-turk will look for these credentials in the order described above, i.e. will prefer environment variables if it sees them and only fall back to `.awscredentials.json` if it doesn't.
 If both are specified, environment variables will always take precedence.

-If you are unsure if you have set these credentials properly, simply start the app, as svelte-turk will issue an error message if it can't locate them through either method.
-Then simply set them and restart the app.
+If you are unsure if you have set these credentials properly, simply start the app, as Svelte-Turk will issue an error message if it can't locate credentials through either method.
+Simply set them up according to the instructions above and restart the app to get going!

 ## Project structure